xas-L/quant-rates-models/README.md

 # Decoding the Curve: A Quantitative Research Journey into Interest Rate Models and Dynamics

-This repository contains the code and report for my quantitative research project focused on understanding and modelling U.S. interest rate term structures.
+This repository contains the code and report for my quantitative research focused on understanding and modelling U.S. interest rate term structures.
 I wanted to get a practical feel for the kinds of analyses a quantitative researcher might perform on a rates desk.

 ## What I Walk Through

-This was a deep dive for me, covering several key areas:
+This was a good challenge for me covering a number of key areas:

 * **Yield Curve Fitting:** Started by fitting observed U.S. Treasury yields using the **Nelson-Siegel model** to get a handle on the curve's level, slope, and curvature.
 * **Dynamic Modelling:** Implemented and calibrated the **one-factor Hull-White model** to explore how the short-term interest rate might evolve and how this model prices bonds.
 I looked into calibrating it not just to yields but also considering cap volatilities.